halibiram/Nuvio-Wiki/docs/faq.md

 ### How do I turn subtitles off by default?

 You can turn subtitles off by default by setting your preferred language to none.

+### How do I reset my nuvio account password?

+On [Nuvio.tv](https://nuvio.tv) go to the login page and select forgot password.

+### How do i delete my Nuvio account?

+Go to [Nuvio.tv](https://nuvio.tv) and login.
+While on the account tab click on **TV Settings** in the left side bar.
+On the bottom there will be a button to delete your account.